brycedc/esp32-blackout/README.md

 ```

 A menu under the name of **Wifi Controller Settings** should appear.
 Under that menu you can change the SSID, password, and max connections

+## ☁️ API Endpoints

+The ESP32 endpoints can be hit to gather information or attack a network.
+The default host will be 192.168.4.1

+### `/api/scan`

+Method: GET

+This endpoint performs a network scan and returns all the access points nearby with the following information.

+- SSID: the name of the access point
+- BSSID: the mac address of the access point
+- RSSI: the power of the access point (how close it is)
+- Channel: the channel the access point is operating on